Talha-Nehal-Undegrad-Study/ConvHuberMC-Net/compilation.md

 6. **Unfolding and Optimization:**
    - Initially chose to unfold M-Estimation using the hubreg algorithm described by Ollila and Mian in their paper on sparse learning applications.
    - After unfolding this variant and conducting experiments on synthetic data, we observed unexpected behavior of loss curves, which led us to further investigation of the underlying theory.
-   - Upon deeper study of [*Robust Statistics for Signal Processing*](https://www.cambridge.org/core/books/robust-statistics-for-signal-processing/0C1419475504BC0E6C26376185813B6D), we realized that the original hubreg algorithm, which, unlike the previously unfolded variant, had no hyperparameters, was more suitable for our needs.
+   - Upon deeper study of [*Robust Statistics for Signal Processing*](https://www.cambridge.org/core/books/robust-statistics-for-signal-processing/0C1419475504BC0E6C26376185813B6D), we realized that the original hubreg algorithm found in the book, which, unlike the previously unfolded variant, had no hyperparameters, was more suitable for our needs.
    - Despite initial reluctance due to its seemingly unlearnable structure, peer discussions convinced us to proceed with unfolding the original hubreg algorithm.
    - Implemented convolution mappings onto the pseudo-inverse matrix as a learnable parameter, which significantly improved our results over the initial approach.
 7. **Performance Analysis and Comparisons:**